vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Dhaky, M.A.

-1984 Bh¯utas and Bh¯utanāyakas: Elementals and their Captains. in: Meister, M.W. (ed.), Discourses on Siva.
+1984 Bhūtas and Bhūtanāyakas: Elementals and their Captains. in: Meister, M.W. (ed.), Discourses on Siva.
 Bombay. pp. 240–256. ´

 Dikshit, Moreshwar G.